Head Start Disaster Recovery

 How may assistance be used?

-Funding for Head Start and Early Head Start programs, for necessary expenses directly related to the consequences of Hurricanes Harvey, Irma, and Maria; and Hurricanes Florence and Michael, Typhoon Mangkhut, Super Typhoon Yutu, wildfires and earthquakes occurring in calendar year 2018, and tornadoes and floods occurring in calendar year 2019.
-Amounts awarded for these purposes will not be included in the calculation of the base grant.
+Funding for Head Start and Early Head Start programs, for necessary expenses directly related to the consequences of Hurricanes Fiona and Ian.
+Amounts awarded for these purposes are not included in the calculation of the base grant.

 What are the requirements after being awarded this opportunity?